Sachar Dental NYC

-Is there a difference in radiation exposure with digital dental x-rays versus traditional x-rays?
+Is there a difference in radiation exposure with digital dental x-rays vs traditional x-rays?

 Additionally, less radiation exposure is achieved by reducing the need to repeat x-rays among specialists and other healthcare professional referrals.
 X-rays can be sent by email and text message as well as printed on paper to share rather than shooting new x-rays by each doctor.

-Is there a difference in the ability to see pathologies in a digital dental x-ray versus a traditional x-ray?
+Is there a difference in the ability to see pathologies in a digital dental x-ray vs a traditional x-ray?

 How do we perform a digital dental x-ray?